How Bad Do Daith Piercings Hurt?

-It can also be very reassuring to remember that everyone you have ever seen with a daith piercing has gone through the exact same process as the one you're about to be going through.
+It can also be very reassuring (and a psychological advantage) to remember that everyone you have ever seen with a daith piercing has gone through the exact same process as the one you’re about to be going through.
 Knowing that others have gone before you and dealt with the pain fine can help to minimize your own anxieties.

 Getting to know what a daith piercing is and what it involves may help you cope with the pain.
 If you know exactly what is going to be happening during the procedure, you will save yourself from getting any nasty shocks and surprises.
 This will ensure your body is calm and relaxed, which will help towards reducing pain.

 Make sure to have something to eat before you get your piercing.
 It will help to stabilize your blood sugar levels (chocolate bars are good for this).
 This will prevent you from feeling faint when the needle goes through the skin.

 Research various breathing techniques so you can attempt to relax even more throughout the procedure.
 For example, breathing in slowly for seven seconds, then exhaling slowly for seven seconds is a known technique for relaxation, and by the time you do this once, your piercing should have already been completed.
 Easy!

 Finally, wearing loose-fitting clothing can help you feel more relaxed while sitting in the piercing chair.